rsmed31/interfaceUI/README.md

 ## Description

 This project is to build a UI that will pull data from our agent's API.
 The dashboard updates automatically to display data evolving over time, giving the final user a good idea of the health of their servers at a glance.
+To check the agent code visit [this link](https://github.com/rsmed31/Interface)

 ## Features